SeanMcP/seanmcp.com/src/content/gm-mistakes-1.md

 ---
 title: "GM Mistakes #1: Balancing Realism and Playability"
 description:
-  A lesson in balancing realism and playability in your adventure games
+  A lesson in balancing realism and playability in your adventure games.
 date: 2025-05-01T07:10-0400
 tags:
   - RPGs